Mobile Phone Penalties

 Hands-free equipment is not prohibited by the new regulation.
-Pushing buttons when the phone is in the cradle or on the steering wheel is not covered by the new offense, provided you do not hold the phone.
+Pushing buttons when the phone is in the cradle or on the steering wheel is not covered by the new offence, provided you do not hold the phone.
 However hands-free equipment is distracting and you risk prosecution for failing to have proper control of the vehicle if you are using it or have an accident.

-As a new driver you are only allowed 6 points on your driving licence in the first two years.
+As a new driver, you are only allowed 6 points on your driving licence in the first two years.
 If you get 6 points your licence is revoked by the DVLA.
-It means you have to re-apply for a provisional licence pass your theory test and pass your driving test.
+It means you have to re-apply for a provisional licence to pass your theory test and pass your driving test.
 This is also called revocation.

 It is very difficult to defend a case when a police officer or PCSO are giving evidence that they saw you using a mobile phone.